tzin00/Device-Monitor-Dashboard/README.md

 - `docker run -d -p 8000:8000 shaggyloris/simple_monitor`

 ## Managing the server:
+- To add a single device:
-- Click the 'Add Device' button to add a new host
+  - Click 'Add Device' button on the nav bar
+  - Enter the FQDN or IP address of the host
-  - If no port is specified, ICMP pings will be used
+  - (Optional) Enter the port number to check.
+If no port is provided, PING will be used.
-  - If a friendly name is provided, the dashboard will display that.
-If no friendly name is provided, the dashboard will display the fqdn + the port or PING if no port provided.
-- When adding a new device via the add device button, the device will be first be checked at that time.
+  - (Optional) Enter a friendly name for the host.
+This will be displayed on the report instead of the fqdn/port number.
-- Failed devices will always be at the top.
+- To import devices
+  - Create a csv file in the following format:
+    - FQDN/IP, port number, friendly name
+  - Click the 'Import Devices' button on the nav bar
+  - Click Choose File and browse to the CSV file
+  - Click submit
+  - When the devices are submitted, each device will have an initial test to check status.
+Depending on how many devices are added, the processing may take a few moments.
+- To manually run a report on all hosts in the database, click 'run report'.
-- To delete or edit a device, click the manage devices link and click the host tabs.
+- To edit or delete a host
-- Click run report to ping all devices right now.
+  - Click 'manage devices'
+  - Click 'Hosts' under the nav bar.
+  - You can edit the fqdn, port number, and friendly name by clicking on the corresponding field.
+Alternatively, you can click on the pencil icon.
+  - To delete hosts either check the boxes of the hosts you would like to delete, then click 'With selected > delete' or click the trash can next to a host name.
+- Changing configurations
+  - To modify the port number used for the web server:
+    - If using gunicorn: In the gunicorn_conf.py file, modify the bind variable.
+    - If using the flask development server, run the command: `python manage.py runserver -p [new port number]`

+## Automating the report

+By default, the report will have to be triggered manually by clicking the Run Report link.
+To have the report run automatically, you can send an empty post request to [hostname]:8000/check-hosts.

-- If you would like auto reporting, set the 'run_report' script on a cron job.
-Alternatively, sending an empty POST request to [hostname]:8000/check-devices will poll all devices.
+If using linux, you can use the run_report script included in the repo on a cron job.

+###### Note: The Docker image already creates the cron job to run every 5 minutes.

 ## Screenshots